-Common OTUs to both Models: We next wanted to compare the similarity between the OTU variables used in either model.
-The main purpose was to identify which OTUs were important not only for the classification of lesion but also for the classification of initial or follow up sample.
-Potentially, these specific OTUs are the most important with respect to the bacterial microbiome response to removal of lesion.
+Common OTUs to both Models: We next wanted to know what predictors within the lesion model were also in the initial sample model.
+The main purpose was to identify which OTUs could be important in lesion formation and were impacted by treatment.
 When we compared the two different models with each other there were a total of 32 common OTUs.
-Some of the most common taxonomic identifications belonged to Lachnospiraceae, Ruminococcaceae, Bacteroides, and Ruminococcus.
-The vast majority of these OTUs had classifications to bacteria typically thought of as commensal [Table S2].
+Some of the most common taxonomic identifications belonged to Lachnospiraceae, Bacteroides, Roseburia, Blautia, Anaerostipes, Dorea, and Ruminococcus.
+These along with the vast majority of the OTUs that were common between models had classifications to bacteria typically thought of as commensal [Table S2].

 Treatment Differences: After observing these changes in the bacterial community and positive probability we wanted to assess whether additional treatments, such as chemotherapy and radiation, could have an impact on the results that we observed.
 There was only a significant difference for change in positive probability for those treated with chemotherapy for the initial sample model (P-value < 0.05).
 This suggests that follow up samples for those treated for chemotherapy my have had a larger change from the initial sample then those without such treatment.
 All other variables that were tested showed no difference based on whether chemotherapy or radiation was used [Table S3].